 …

 The CH_BANDWIDTH parameter is set to the same value as the TXVECTOR parameter CH_BANDWIDTH in the preceding Ranging Sounding Trigger frame.

+If the FORMAT parameter is set to EHT_TB the INACTIVE_SUBCHANNELS parameter is set to the value of the Puncturing Pattern field in the 320 MHz Ranging subelement of the IFTM frame.

 11.21.6.5 FTM parameter modification